mac-hills/portfolio/about.markdown

 ---
-layout: page
+layout: default
-title: About
+title: About me
 permalink: /about/
 ---

-# About me

 I’m Wannes Machiels, a driven professional currently making a meaningful career transition into the IT sector.
 With a background in education as an administrative officer and secretary, I bring a unique blend of technical knowledge and strong soft skills to my new journey as a software developer.